 Place a 1.5 ml microcentrifuge tube cap protector to each tube and place the tubes on a rotator for 80 minutes.

 CU: Talent places the cap protector on each tube.
+Remove this step.
+This step was not filmed

 MED: Talent places the tubes on a rotator.